-Spaghetti squash is a vegetable with a noodle like flesh and a sweet taste.
-It can easily replace pasta in a casserole (spaghetti squash casserole), make a low carb “noodle” boat (spaghetti squash boats Tex Mex) and now form a crust in this meaty and delicious gluten free spaghetti squash quiche.
+Spaghetti squash is a vegetable with a noodle-like flesh and a slightly sweet taste.
+It can easily replace pasta in a casserole like spaghetti squash casserole, make a low carb noodle boat like these stuffed spaghetti squash boats, and now form a crust in this meaty and delicious gluten-free spaghetti squash quiche.
 Why not?!

-Besides swapping the traditional crust for a spaghetti squash one, I replaced some cheese with cottage cheese and swapped a few eggs with egg whites.
+Besides swapping traditional crust for a spaghetti squash one, I replaced some cheese with cottage cheese and swapped a few eggs with egg whites.
 More protein and less fat.
 Healthy fat is good for you but again, in moderation.
 You won’t miss any cheese in this healthy spaghetti squash quiche.
-It’s cheesy enough!

-Start off by baking some squash.
-It will be a bit undercooked and you will have to use some muscles to separate it into strands.
+For this recipe, you need a bit undercooked squash and you will have to use some muscles to separate it into strands.
 The longer the squash cooks, more liquid it releases.
 And we don’t want to end up with a hot mess as the quiche bakes with a filling inside.

 Then saute your mushrooms.
-Nice golden brown colour, just enough to release the flavour.
+Nice golden brown colour, just enough to release the excess liquid.
 Then kale.
 I added spices to kale on purpose, do not skip this important step to an aromatic spaghetti squash quiche.
 Trust me, I tested this recipe 3 times.

 Whisk eggs, cottage cheese, cheese and spices together.
 Do not worry, cottage cheese will melt and incorporate with other ingredients beautifully.
 Nothing will curdle.